Jill Clayburgh: Broadway success

 Clayburgh attracted attention when she appeared in the Broadway musical The Rothschilds (1970–72) which ran for 502 performances.
 She then went on to play Desdemona opposite James Earl Jones in the 1971 production of Othello in Los Angeles, and had another Broadway success with Pippin (1972–75), which ran for 1,944 performances.
 Clive Barnes of The New York Times found Clayburgh to be "all sweet connivance as the widow out to get her man."

 During this time, Clayburgh had a string of brief character parts in film and television.
-Some of these include a small role in The Telephone Book (1971) and Portnoy's Complaint (1972), Tiger on a Chain (1973), Shock-a-bye, Baby (1973) and 1974's The Terminal Man, opposite George Segal.
+Some of these include The Telephone Book (1971), Portnoy's Complaint (1972), The Thief Who Came to Dinner (1973) and The Terminal Man (1974), opposite George Segal.

 After guest-starring on an episode of The Snoop Sisters, Clayburgh played Ryan O'Neal's ex-wife in The Thief Who Came to Dinner (1973) and starred in a TV pilot that was not picked up, Going Places (1973).
 She also guest starred on Medical Center, Maude, and The Rockford Files.
 She hosted Saturday Night Live on February 28, 1976 (Season 1, Episode 15) with musical guest, Leon Redbone.
 She later returned to Broadway for Tom Stoppard's Jumpers, which ran for 48 performances.
 Despite her success on Broadway, it was film acting that really excited Clayburgh: "One of the things I like about the movies is the adventure of it," she said.
 "I like going to different places and I like doing a different scene every day."

 Clayburgh was praised for her performances in the TV movies Hustling (1975), in which she played a prostitute, and The Art of Crime (1975).
 Hustling was a departure for her: "Before I did Hustling I was always cast as a nice wife.
 I wasn't very good at it.
 Then with Hustling, it was a nice role and it was a departure.
 People saw a different dimension."
 Her performance in the TV film eventually earned her an Emmy nomination; she later said it revitalised her career.
-"It changed my career,” Clayburgh said.
-“It was a part that I did well, and suddenly people wanted me.
+"It changed my career," Clayburgh said.
+"It was a part that I did well, and suddenly people wanted me.
 Sidney Furie saw me, and wanted me for Gable and Lombard."